mschwab56/streembitseed/README.md

 streembitseed is the console version of the Streembit Core software.
 The streembitseed application runs a seed node for the Streembit network.

-streembitseed is a wrapper to use the streembitlib project at https://github.com/streembit/streembitlib (see package.json for dependency information)
+streembitseed is a wrapper to use the streembitlib project at https://github.com/streembit/streembitlib (see package.json for dependency information).

 Building and running streembitseed